-OK, here’s the links page.
+OK, here’s the Durham Weather links page.
 I’ve tried to keep the links a little unique and not just fall into the pattern of every other weather site on the net.
-The pages featured here are all easy to use and understand and my even be useful !
-If you have any comments or suggestions, please feel free to Contact Us (link on the main menu)
+The pages featured here are all easy to use and understand and may even be useful !
+If you have any comments or suggestions, please feel free to Contact Us

 Durham University Weather Pages

 Apart from the Radcliffe Observatory at Oxford, Durham University Observatory has the unbroken longest series of meteorological observations for any university in the UK.
 Daily records date from the late 1840s.
 Today, the observations are made using an automatic weather station; this provides online data to the Meteorological Office and allows us to maintain our long records.
-You are welcome to use the data and reports listed below; please quote the source of the data in any publication or thesis.
+Current conditions are here.

 The weather station is run by Professor Tim Burt.

-Trevor Harley’s excellent website is a collection of records, information from his own weather station, along with records of the British weather since 1900.
+Trevor Harley’s excellent weather webpages are a collection of records, information from his own weather station, along with records of the British weather since 1900.
 You can browse by month or by year, and find a concise history of the British weather in any month since the turn of the last century.
 Compulsive reading for the weather nut.

 Archived Weather Charts